assylbeeeek/FInal_exam_CS2118/README.md

 MODULE_LICENSE("GPL");\
 MODULE_AUTHOR("Your name");\
 MODULE_DESCRIPTION("A simple calculator kernel module");\

-Next we create a Makefile
+Next we create a Makefile\
+At the end, we execute the make command\
+Next we run our sudo insmod calculator-2.ko file and test it\